 Post-Thrombotic Syndrome () is a complication that affects some people who have had deep vein ().
 Although you may be ready to put your behind you, it is important to be aware of what is and which symptoms to watch out for.

-Even if a DVT has been successfully treated, it may have done long-lasting damage to the veins and valves, resulting in a condition called PTS.
-With PTS, people can experience leg pain, swelling and general discomfort.
-PTS is a challenging condition to cope with in its own right.
-The effects of PTS are long lasting and may be difficult to treat.
+Even if a has been successfully treated, it may have done long-lasting damage to the veins and valves, resulting in a condition called .
+With , people can experience leg pain, swelling and general discomfort. is a challenging condition to cope with in its own right.
+The effects of are long lasting and may be difficult to treat.

-It is important to meet with your doctor to determine whether your originally prescribed DVT treatment is sufficient.
 You should never stop treatment without speaking to your doctor first, even if symptoms have subsided.
-If you do so, you risk that your DVT does not fully dissolve and causes damage to your veins.
+If you do so, you risk that your does not fully dissolve and causes damage to your veins.

 Contact your doctor for an appointment right away if you experience any of the following symptoms in your leg or foot:

 Enlarged or gnarled veins, known as varicose veins